NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 2. To remove the whitespace, choose `Edit cells` > `Common transforms` > `Trim leading and trailing whitespace`.
 4. You should now see one less category in your text facet, along with normalised names.

-> {: .solution}
-{: .challenge}

 ## Manual input to correct incorrect values

-Remember the conversion of `date` from text nu date format?
+Remember the conversion of `date` from text to date format?
 If we take a closer look we notice some rather questionable cell values.
 First of all we want to remove the timestamp from the dates.
-We do this by selecting `edit` next to a date in one of the cells, select `text`in the drop down menu, and remove the `T00:00:00Z` segment from the text string.
+We do this by selecting `edit` next to a date in one of the cells, select `text` in the drop down menu, and remove the `T00:00:00Z` segment from the text string.
 Then select `Apply To All Identical Cells`.
 By repeating this for all dates we now get all dates in the standard `YYYY-MM-DD` format.

-Next we turn our attention to `7 April`, `31 March`, `32 March` and `33 March`.
-To make correct modifications we need reliable information about the data.
-In this case, the data stems from a study conducted in the first half of 2020.
+Next, we take a look at the years, there are `2020`, `2021` and `2022`.
+However, the data stems from a study conducted during 2020.
 We can therefore safely assume that dates beginning with `2021` and `2022` are typos of `2020`.
-Correcting these by cell `edit` in the `Text Facet`, we arrive at six valid dates, while four are still invalid.
+Correct these via `edit` in the `Text Facet` in the left panel.

-For the remaining dates we lack information on year, but have both month and day.
-Knowing the study is from `2020` we can safely `edit` the `7 April` to the correct format `YYYY-MM-DD`.
+Last, we turn our attention to `7 April`, `31 March`, `32 March` and `33 March`.
+We lack information on year, but knowing that the study is from `2020` we can safely `edit` the `7 April` to the correct format `YYYY-MM-DD`.
 Doing so we arrive at `2020-04-07`.
-For the remaining three dates, we can safely assume the dates `32 March` and `33 March` to be artefacts from the drag-to-copy function in Excel.
-We can safely assume these to all be `2020-03-31`.
-Use the `edit`function to adjust the format.
+For the remaining three dates, we can assume that the dates `32 March` and `33 March` are artefacts from the drag-to-copy function in Excel.
+Hence, using the `edit` function, change all three to `2020-03-31`.

 > ## Exercise 1.4
 >
-> Did you notice some of the dates in the `date` column looks eerily related?
+> Did you notice that some of the dates in the `date` column looks eerily related?
 In the list we have both `2020-04-01` and > `2020-01-04`, `2020-04-07` and `2020-07-04`, and `2020-04-08` and `2020-08-04`.
 These might be correct, or they may be an artefact of when data was typed in, depending on which date format was used.
 >
 > Discuss when this could happen in a dataset, and what practises we can use to avoid such problems, particulary in larger research groups where members from different parts of the world collaborate.
 >
 > > ## Solution
-> >Before starting a project, make sure all collaborators have agreed to conform to an agreed standard.
+> > Before starting a project, make sure all collaborators have agreed to conform to a common standard.
 In particular, atypical date formats in spreadsheets can cause severe issues in downstream analyses.
-> >
 > >
 > {: .solution}
 {: .challenge}